RAY91000/holbertonschool-hbnb/part2/README.md

-# TASK 0 (Requirement included on the task 0 for the README file):
+## TASK 0 (Requirement included on the task 0 for the README file):
 In the README.md file, write a brief overview of the project setup:
 a) Describe the purpose of each directory and file.
 b) Include instructions on how to install dependencies and run the application.

-INSTRUCTIONS HERE:
+### Instructions

+#### Dependencies
-- To install the dependencies using:
+To install the dependencies (flask and the REST extension) use:
 ```
 pip install -r requirements.txt
 ```

-Test the Initial Setup
+#### Test the Initial Setup

-- To check the available endpoints
+To check the available endpoints
 ```
 flask routes
 ```

-- To run the application to ensure everything is set up correctly:
+To run the application to ensure everything is set up correctly:
 ```
 flask run
 ```